Menditect/documentation/docs/test-setting.md

 ## Business rules

-None.

 - There must be at least one Test Setting per Test Configuration.
-- The Name of the Test Setting is mandatory.
 - A Test Setting must be associated to exacly one Application Instance in order to Execute the Test Configuration.

 ## Actions on Test Setting